Kevin7744/Bee-AI/contributing.md

     git checkout -b feature/new-tool
     ```

+3. **Implement the Tool**:
+    - Create new directory in the [Functions](Functions) directory.
+    - Add a pydantic class of the tool with its desctiptions.
-3. **Implement the Tool**: Create a new Python file for your tool in the `Functions` directory.
-Ensure the tool class inherits from `BaseTool` and implements the required methods.
-Add the tool to the `main.py` file and update the system-message.
+    - Ensure the tool class inherits from `BaseTool` and implements the required methods.

-4. **Write Tests**: Write unit tests for your tool to ensure its functionality and integration with the chatbot.
+    - Add the tool to the [main.py](main.py) file and update the system-message with context of the tool added.

-5. **Update README**: If your tool introduces significant changes or new features, update the README.md file to reflect these changes.
+4. **Update README**: If your tool introduces significant changes or new features, update the README.md file to reflect these changes.

-6. **Commit Changes**: Commit your changes with descriptive commit messages.
+5. **Commit Changes**: Commit your changes with descriptive commit messages.

     ```bash
     git add .
     git commit -m "Add new tool for XYZ functionality"
     ```

-7. **Push Changes**: Push your changes to your forked repository.
+6. **Push Changes**: Push your changes to your forked repository.

     ```bash
     git push origin feature/new-tool
     ```

-8. **Create Pull Request**: Submit a pull request to the main Bee-AI Chatbot repository.
+7. **Create Pull Request**: Submit a pull request to the main Bee-AI Chatbot repository.
 Provide a clear title and description for your pull request, detailing the changes made and the purpose of the new tool.

-9. **Review and Collaborate**: Collaborate with other contributors and address any feedback or suggestions provided during the review process.
+8. **Review and Collaborate**: Collaborate with other contributors and address any feedback or suggestions provided during the review process.

-10. **Merge Pull Request**: Once your pull request is approved, it will be merged into the main branch, and your new tool will be integrated into the Bee-AI Chatbot.
+9. **Merge Pull Request**: Once your pull request is approved, it will be merged into the main branch, and your new tool will be integrated into the Bee-AI Chatbot.

 ## Code Style and Guidelines